Cebu's 5th congressional district

 Cebu's 5th congressional district is one of the seven congressional districts of the Philippines in the province of Cebu.
 It has been represented in the House of Representatives of the Philippines since 1916 and earlier in the Philippine Assembly from 1907 to 1916.
 The district consists of the city of Danao and adjacent municipalities in the northeast and the Camotes Islands: Borbon, Carmen, Catmon, Compostela, Liloan, Pilar, Poro, San Francisco, Sogod and Tudela.
-It is currently represented in the 18th Congress by Vincent Franco D. Frasco of the Lakas–CMD (Lakas).
+It is currently represented in the 20th Congress by Vincent Franco D. Frasco, an independent and of One Cebu.

+Prior to its second dissolution in 1972, it consisted of the southern municipalities of Alcantara, Alegria, Badian, Boljoon, Ginatilan, Malabuyoc, Moalboal, Oslob, Samboan, and Santander.